lquenti/IntroPerfEng/report/outline.md

                 - somit immer mehr Matmuls
                 - explizites Beispiel: Wie viele finden bei einer inference statt
                 - paper raussuchen
-    - Learning Objectives
-        - Why Rust is a good fit for HPC
-        - How to do the following things in Rust
-            - Microbenchmarking
-            - Full Application Benchmarking
-            - Analyze generated Assembly
-            - Use Compiler Optimizations
-            - Do Statistical Profiling
-            - Benchmark in a CI or other noisy environment
-            - Intra-Node parallelism
 - Introduction Rust:
     - Rust
         - Initially released by Mozilla Research in 2015